-Tax status of cryptocurrency has been a very “hot” topic lately with the IRS sending warning letters to crypto investors in July – August 2019, as well as the new crypto tax guidance issued by the IRS on the 9th of October.
+The tax status of cryptocurrency has been a very “hot” topic lately with the IRS sending warning letters to crypto investors, and the new crypto tax guidance issued by the IRS on October 9th.
 And even though the taxation of cryptocurrency lacks clarity, one thing about it is clear: the IRS will do anything it can to fight bitcoin tax evasion.

 The IRS, the federal service collecting taxes in the United States, issued the first bitcoin tax guidance (notice 2014-21) in 2014.
-And since then, it is persistently taking further steps to prevent bitcoin tax evasion.
+And since then, it is persistently taking further steps to prevent the existence of Bitcoin tax evasion.

 In the notice 2014-21, digital currency is classified as property.
-So as for crypto taxes, tax laws associated with property are applicable to cryptocurrency.
+So as for Crypto Taxes and Accounting, tax laws associated with the property are applicable to cryptocurrency.

-There are 4 different types of letters that were sent in July – August 2019.
+4 different types of letters were sent in July – August 2019.

-Letter 6174-A. This letter is more serious.
+This letter is more serious.
 As in Letter 6174, this letter tells the taxpayer that there is potential misreporting of virtual currency transactions.
-However, this notice states that the IRS may follow-up with future enforcement action.
+However, this notice states that the IRS may follow up with future enforcement action.
 Again, no response is required if the taxpayer believes that they are compliant.
 Taxpayers who receive this notice should be aware that they have been put on “notice” that they have been suspected of bitcoin tax evasion and identified for potential future enforcement.

-The new guidance covers certain areas in crypto taxes that have not been defined before.
+The new guidance covers certain areas in Crypto Taxes and Accounting that have not been defined before.
 One of the big ones is the status of hard forks.
-It defines such terms as “hard fork”, airdrop”, and explains when an airdrop caused by a hard fork is considered a taxable event.
+It defines such terms as “hard fork”, airdrop”, and explains when airdrop caused by a hard fork is considered a taxable event.
 The rule is simple: if a taxpayer does not receive crypto units as a result of a hard fork, he/she does not have gross income.
-On the opposite side, if as a result of an airdrop following a hard fork you get units of new cryptocurrency, you do have gross income.
+On the opposite side, if as a result of an airdrop following a hard fork you get units of a new cryptocurrency, you do have gross income.

 In FAQs the IRS provides additional guidance and reconfirms that taxpayers must recognize capital gain or loss when selling crypto, also explains that a short-term capital gain or loss can be recognized if a taxpayer held the virtual currency for one year or less before selling or exchanging it.